FuelLabs/sway/docs/src/forc/dependancies.md

 ## Updating dependencies

-To update dependancies in your Forc directory you can run `forc update`.
+To update dependencies in your Forc directory you can run `forc update`.
+For `path` dependencies this will have no effect.
+For `git` dependencies with a `branch` reference, this will update the project to use the latest commit for the given branch.